hazardous-sun/todo-fyne/README.md

 A TODO list app developed using Go and the Fyne framework as a way of studying the language and the framework for GUI development.

-The project also uses an integration with Supabase to store the values.
+The project also uses an integration with Supabase to store the data.